tmxk2012197/musicstore/README.md

 ## Overview

- An online music store hosted by Tomcat to enables users to view and buy musical goods and the administrator to manage users and products using Java Spring MVC and Hibernate
+ An online music store hosted by Tomcat to enables users to view and buy musical goods and the administrator to manage users and products using Java Spring framework and Hibernate

 ## Freture